tredontho/purescript-book/text/chapter6.md

 ## Functional Dependencies

-Multi-parameter type classes can be very useful, but can easily lead to confusing types and even issues with type inference.
+Multi-parameter type classes can be very useful but can easily lead to confusing types and even issues with type inference.
 As a simple example, consider writing a generic `tail` function on streams using the `Stream` class given above:

 ```haskell
 genericTail xs = map _.tail (uncons xs)